akmorrow13/CompBIO_Seminar_2020/docs/tutorial/pypi.rst

 The next step is to upload our package to PyPI so others can use it!
 However, this is a tutorial, so we don't really want to upload it to PyPI.
 To get an idea of how PyPI works, we will use `test PyPI <https://test.pypi.org/>`_ to test uploading our package.

-1. First, `make an account on test Pypi <https://test.pypi.org/account/register/>`_.
+1. First, `make an account on test PyPI <https://test.pypi.org/account/register/>`_.
 2. Verify your email address.
 3. If you want to test uploading this project to PyPI, you will have to change the name of the project to be unique, because I already am using the name MAPQTools.
 To do so, change ``name="MAPQTools"`` to ``name="MAPQTools-YOUR-USERNAME"`` in ``setup.py`` to create a unique project name.